lunamidori5/Midori-AI-Website/content/howtos/homellmxlocalai.md

 weight = 10
 +++

+{{% notice style="info" title="Notice" %}}
+Midori AI has been unable to reach the author of this page.
+Please be aware the content may be out of date and could be removed if we cannot contact them.
+{{% /notice %}}

 _____

 Home Assistant is an open-source home automation platform that allows users to control and monitor various smart devices in their homes.
 It supports a wide range of devices, including lights, thermostats, security systems, and more.
 The platform is designed  to be user-friendly and customizable, enabling users to create automations and routines to make their homes more convenient and efficient.
 Home Assistant can be accessed through a web interface or a mobile app, and it can be installed on a variety of hardware platforms, such as Raspberry Pi or a dedicated server.